KishanKancharagunta/CSGAN/README.md

 <br><br><br>

 ## Acknowledgments
+- We gratefully acknowlege the NVIDIA Corp. for donating us the NVIDIA GeForce Titan X Pascal GPU used for this research.

-code is heavily borrowed from CycleGAN Paper [pytorch-CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+- code is heavily borrowed from CycleGAN Paper [pytorch-CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).